 If a monitor has been booked and the production then reduces the hours the monitor is needed, the monitor has the right to withdraw.
 Should that occur, there is no guarantee that another monitor will be available.

 Depending on availability and the scope of your activities, monitors assigned to your shoot may be rangers/peace officers, maintenance or administrative personnel, park aides, lifeguards, or interpreters.

-Depending on your location and the scope of your activities, monitors may stay with the shooting company all day or may do spot checks.
+Depending on your location and the scope of your activities, monitors may stay with the shooting company all day or may just do spot checks.

 Monitors are paid portal to portal, generally adding one hour for travel time.

 Minor revisions are considered on a case-by-case basis and accommodated if possible.
-Please phone the park first and – once cleared – submit a revision online through the permit system.

 - The original application has been approved and a permit has already been issued.